mohammad-awad-ds/LoanDefault_Prediction_ML_Over_KnowledgeGraphs/README.md

 # Leveraging Knowledge Graphs for Loan Default Prediction

-This repository contains a collection of Jupyter notebooks showcasing our research work on machine learning over Knowledge graph projects.
+This repository contains a collection of Jupyter notebooks showcasing our research work on machine learning over Knowledge graph team project.
 Each notebook demonstrates different techniques and approaches for working with data and building models.

 ## Contents